-And for as much fun as it’ll be to make roster selections and do another level of mock drafts for the Vegas Golden Knights, we still won’t know which players are actually protected by side deals that have already been agreed upon.
+And for as much fun as it’ll be to make roster selections and do another level of mock drafts for the Las Vegas Golden Knights, we still won’t know which players are actually protected by side deals that have already been agreed upon.
 Those side deals won’t be announced until Wednesday night, leaving almost a full four days of pondering and guessing why Player A is exposed or why Player B was protected.

-Some reports have trickled out, and there have been musings from well-connected media members that Vegas may already have as many as three first-round picks in it’s back pocket.
-The number of entry draft picks will likely go up once the list of exposed players is released, and Vegas general manager George McPhee’s amatuer scouting staff will gets lots of facetime during the NHL Entry Draft in Chicago.
+Some reports have trickled out, and there have been musings from well-connected media members that Vegas may already have as many as three first-round picks in its back pocket.
+The number of entry draft picks will likely go up once the list of exposed players is released, and Vegas general manager George McPhee’s amatuer scouting staff will gets plenty of facetime during the NHL Entry Draft in Chicago.

-For the Stars, the protection list has it’s obvious inclusions.
+For the Stars, the protection list has its obvious inclusions.
 We know that the likes of Jason Spezza, Tyler Seguin, Jamie Benn, Radek Faksa, Valeri Nichushkin (yes, he’ll be protected), John Klingberg, and Esa Lindell are virtual locks to be protected.

 But what happens with Antoine Roussel, Brett Ritchie, and Cody Eakin?
 And what about Dan Hamhuis or Stephen Johns?
 Are the Stars going to chance it and leave one of them exposed, or has general manager Jim Nill already swung a deal to give Vegas a draft pick to protect an extra player?